A Metric Space for Point Process Excitations: Discussion

-The ebola results in Table~\ref{tab:ebola} depict superior results from all of our models to the state of the art.
-Whereas our EM ``baseline'' is best and the model with geographic ground truth performs marginally better than our FP, we count it as a positive that most of the information was retained.
-The strain afflicting the region during that period of time had an incubation period of about 8--12 days~\cite{ref:kerkhove}, suggesting preference for higher half lives.
-See our results pertaining to COVID-19 in Appendix B. \paragraph{Interpretation of the market embeddings.} Events belonging to each stock ticker tend to attract influencing points of the same color in Figure~\ref{fig:market}, with deviations hinting to their relative perceptions by the market.
-Efficient estimators are necessary in order to discern a lack of stationarity; in this case, transferring our Sep.
-15 FP model onto the Sep.
-18 test set yielded a $\log L$ improvement from 2.57 to 2.82, and vice versa gave a decrease from 2.72 to 2.45.
-Thus behavior largely persists.
-Further, aggregate $\xi(l)$'s confirm the broad intuition that out-of-money trades move markets the most~\cite{ref:yang}.
+\paragraph{Analysis of market embeddings.} Events belonging to each stock ticker tend to attract influencing points of the same color in Figure~\ref{fig:market-embeddings}, with deviations probably due to relative perceptions by the market.
+Efficient estimators are necessary in order to discern a lack of stationarity; in this case, transferring our Sept.\ 15 \texttt{HHG-A} model onto the Sept.\ 18 test set yielded an average $\log L$ improvement from $2.57$ to $2.82$.
+Vice versa, transferring from Sept.\ 18 to Sept.\ 15 led to a decrease from $2.72$ to $2.45$.
+Thus point-process behavior largely persists, but not entirely.
+Further, aggregate $\xi(l)$'s confirm our broad intuition that out-of-money trades move markets the most~\cite{ref:yang}.

-The quantile plots put forth that both FP and DM outperformed the baseline in statistically filtering out the white (i.e. serially independent) background events according to their estimated probabilities $p_{bj}$.
-A constant-intensity Poisson process would witness arrival times distributed exponentially~\cite{ref:bacry}. \paragraph{Disentangling time scales.} We unsuccessfully attempted to sway the estimators towards longer-term (on the order of seconds) behaviors by enlisting a prior on the exponential rate encouraging an expected half life of one minute.
-Parsing out minute-scale behaviors out of high-frequency trades is severely difficult---recall that most market makers dealing in options are automated.
-The gamma prior inflicts a cost without influencing the half lives very much.
-It would be imperative to study higher-order interactions~\cite{ref:marmarelis} if one were to investigate longer patterns through individual trades.
+Quantile plots in Figure~\ref{fig:market-quantiles} indicate that the embedding models---all with the \texttt{HHG-} suffix---outperformed the baseline in statistically filtering out white background events according to their estimated probabilities $p_{bj}$.
+A constant-intensity Poisson process would witness arrival times distributed exponentially~\cite{ref:bacry}; therefore, any deviation from that in a model's sampled background events suggests the presence of uncaptured interactions.

+We observed that the categorical accuracy measured in Table~\ref{tab:market}, assessing classification ability towards the next event to come by ignoring temporal granularities, is highest for \texttt{HHG-B} in the two trading days studied.
+It beats the naive score by at least $2.4\%$ each time.